bnarath/Hawaii_Climate_App/README.md

 Because of all of these advantages, SQLite is chosen as the DB for this project.

-## Database connection & data retrieaval
+## Database connection & data retrieval

 Establishing a session with the database involves the following steps